Spice Coffee Bars are soft and crunchy when flavored with candied dates and walnuts. The coffee flavored glaze makes the ultimate combination.

 - Preheat oven to 375°.

-- In medium bowl, whisk together flour, baking soda, baking powder, cinnamon, cardamom and allspice.
+- In medium bowl, whisk together flour, baking soda, baking powder, cinnamon, cardamom, allspice and salt.
 Set aside.

-- In large bowl, cream shortening and brown sugar until well mixed and crumbly.
+- In large bowl, cream softened butter and brown sugar until well mixed and crumbly.

-- Gradually add flour mixture and coffee, about one-quarter of it at a time, mixing well after each addition.
+- Gradually add flour mixture and coffee, about one-quarter at a time, mixing well after each addition.